pascallaliberte/sharpen.page/_posts/2019-06-07-re-writing-headings-that-just-highlight-benefits.md

 So which heading is the best?

-If your site has enough visistors (say, 10,000 visits a month), you could run an A/B Test to know which one makes a bigger difference in the number of conversions.
+If your site has enough visitors (say, 10,000 visits a month), you could run an A/B Test to know which one makes a bigger difference in the number of conversions.

 Otherwise, there is a way to become confident about your choice.
 Consider finding the _situations_ that _cause_ people to visit your site in the first place.